silversub/terraform/provider/vpc-gen2-resources.md

 ## `ibm_is_floating_ip`
 {: #provider-floating-ip}

-Create a floating IP address that you can associate with a {{site.data.keyword.vsi_is_short_notm}} instance.
+Create a floating IP address that you can associate with a {{site.data.keyword.vsi_is_short}} instance.
 You can use the floating IP address to access your instance from the public network, independent of whether the subnet is attached to a public gateway.
 {: shortdesc}

 For more information, see [About Networking for VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-about-networking-for-vpc).